mint-lab/3dv_tutorial/README.md

  * [OpenCV][] (> 3.0.0, 3-clause BSD License)
   * _OpenCV_ is a base of all example codes for linear algebra, vision algorithms, image/video manipulation, and GUI.
  * [cvsba][] (GPL): An OpenCV wrapper for sba library
-  * _cvsba_ is used by bundle adjustment and already included in EXTERNAL directory.
-It is optional for bundle adjustment.
+  * _cvsba_ is used by bundle adjustment.
+It is optional for bundle adjustment but included in EXTERNAL directory in the sake of your convenience.
  * [CLAPACK][] (Public Domain): f2c'ed version of LAPACK
   * _CLAPACK_ is used by cvsba.
 It is optional for bundle adjustment.